proftak/modules/0438/mdModule.md

 For the Fall and Spring semesters, each semester has 3 iterations of requesting sections after courses that are closed to rotating priority are assigned based on the individual preference lists and the course list.

 First, courses that are closed to rotating priority are assigned according to the individual preferences and the course preference list.
-Exceptions can be made on a per semester basis.
-A process may be used to confirm the preferences and allow per semester alterations.
+Exceptions can be made on a per-semester basis.
+A process may be used to confirm the preferences and allow per-semester alterations.

 In the **first** iteration, the priority determines the order in which each faculty member can sign up for up to 0.5 FTE.
 This means the total FTE request in this iteration cannot exceed an entire section beyond 0.5 FTE.
-A faculty member who has at least 0.5 FTE of load that are closed to rotating priority does not participate in this iteration.
+A faculty member who has at least 0.5 FTE of load that is closed to rotating priority does not participate in this iteration.

 In the **second** iteration, the same priority determines the order in which each faculty member can sign up for up to 1.0 FTE.
 Again, this means the total FTE request of the first and the second iterations combined cannot exceed an entire section beyond 1.0 FTE.
-A faculty member who has at least 1 FTE of load that are closed to rotating priority does not participate in this iteration.
+A faculty member who has at least 1 FTE of load that is closed to rotating priority does not participate in this iteration.

 The **third** iteration is for overload.
 Faculty members are offered an opportunity in the same priority assignment to request overload FTEs.
 Combining the first, second, and third iterations, the total FTE requested cannot exceed 1.4 FTE.

 In each iteration, timing is crucial.
 As soon as an individual submits priority-based requests, the schedule is open to the person with the immediately lower priority.
-The system times out and move on to the next person if no requests is made within the allotted amount of time.
+The system times out and moves on to the next person if no requests are made within the allotted amount of time.